paulondc/prefs/debianNotes.md

 ### Edit sources list (skip this if not running on DebianTesting)
 > Running debian on testing: https://wiki.debian.org/DebianTesting

-Replace the whole contents of the file `/etc/apt/sources.list` to:
+Replace the whole contents of the file `/etc/apt/sources.list` with:
 ```
 # Debian main repos
 deb https://deb.debian.org/debian/ testing main contrib non-free